 Though strides have been made against discrimination in this country recently, being gay can still be punished with up to 5 years in prison.
 The nation is very intolerant towards gay travelers.

 You may be subject to psychiatric treatment and a stint in prison if you are convicted of being gay in this popular travel destination.
 If you are on a cruise and this is one of your port calls, you may want to consider staying on the boat.

 This exotic travel destination has a lot to offer by way of culture and adventure.
-Equality is not a priority in this country, and being gay is punishable with up to 21 years in prison.
+Equality is not a priority in this country, and being gay is punishable by up to 21 years in prison.

 To this day, people in Morocco are being tried and convicted for being gay.
 You may face a fine and up to three years in prison.
 It is best to skip this destination as you are traveling.

-The death penalty for men, whipping and imprisonment for women, are just a few of the punishments gay people face in the African nation of Nigeria.
+The death penalty for men, whipping, and imprisonment for women, are just a few of the punishments gay people face in the African nation of Nigeria.
 As of 2013, it is even illegal to join gay clubs and organizations.